IgorCreator/elevate-labs-assignment/README_TASKS_TRACKING.md

 ---

-## [ ] 8.
+## [x] 8.
 Final Review & Polish

-- [ ] 8.1 Review code for clarity and maintainability
+- [x] 8.1 Review code for clarity and maintainability
-- [ ] 8.2 Ensure all checkboxes are addressed
+- [x] 8.2 Ensure all checkboxes are addressed
-- [ ] 8.3 Update README with final instructions and notes
+- [x] 8.3 Update README with final instructions and notes
-- [ ] 8.5 Final commit and push
+- [x] 8.4 Final commit and push

 ---